gabrielcarneiro97/handmade/README.md

 }
 ```

-To use you'll need to create the Text struct with the function `Text::new_with_dic_name`, passing the dictionary name, besides that, the usage is the same.
+To use, you'll need to create the `Text` struct with the function `Text::new_with_dic_name`, passing the dictionary name.
+Aside from that, the usage is the same.

 ```rust
 use handmade::{text::*, text_img};